US GAAP: The Official Rulebook for Accounting

 The need for a standardized set of accounting rules became painfully obvious after the 1929 stock market crash and the Great Depression.
 In the aftermath, the U.S. government and financial leaders realized that a lack of transparent and consistent financial reporting contributed to the economic chaos.
 The U.S. Securities and Exchange Commission (SEC) was formed and encouraged the private sector to develop these standards.
 Over the years, different bodies took on this task, and in 1973, the Financial Accounting Standards Board (FASB)) was established.
 Today, the FASB is the primary organization responsible for setting and updating GAAP for public and private companies in the U.S.

-How GAAP Helps Your Business and Investors
+How GAAP Compliance Benefits Your Business

 Adhering to GAAP is one of the best ways to build confidence in your financial reporting.
 When investors, lenders, or potential partners see that your books are GAAP-compliant, they know your information is reliable and has been prepared with professional diligence.
 This trust is essential for securing funding, negotiating terms, or simply proving the health of your business.
 Following GAAP also makes it easier for you to benchmark your performance against competitors and track your own progress over time.
 Ultimately, it enhances the credibility of your financial statements, turning them from a simple compliance task into a powerful tool for strategic growth.